ruihan-dong/AMPredictor/README.md

 python preprocess.py
 ```

-The pretrained ESM-1b model would be downloaded automatically the first time operating, which may takes a long time.
+The pretrained ESM-1b model would be downloaded automatically the first time operating, which may take a long time.

 ### 03 Run predicting